jnfire/pdf-to-google-forms/docs/USAGE.md

 ### 🛠️ Configuration
 1.  **API Credentials**: Place your downloaded `credentials.json` file from Google Cloud in the project's root directory.
 The first time you run the script, you will be prompted to authorize access to your Google Account in your browser.
 A `token.json` file will be created to store credentials for future runs.

-2.  **Configuration File (`config.json`)**: This file defines how the script finds questions and answers in your PDFs using regular expressions.
+2.  **Configuration File (`config.json`)**: This file defines how the script finds the title, questions, and answers in your PDFs using regular expressions.
 Modify it if your file format is different.
     ```json
     {
       "extractor_patterns": {
+        "title": "Cuestionario de Evaluación - (.*)",
         "question": "\\n(?=\\d+\\.\\s)",
         "options": "^[a-d]\\)",
         "answer": "(\\d+)\\.\\s+Correct Answer:\\s+([A-Da-d])"